fredrikalindh/ft_containers_tester/README.md

 Place your hpp files in the includes folder and uncomment the files you have in ft.hpp.
 It is expected that the containers are names as in the subject in namespace ft with lowercase name as ft::vector.
-For map and multimap I'm also expecting them to use ft::pair.
+For map and multimap it's also expecting them to use ft::pair.
 If you used std::pair you will have to replace LIBRARY::pair in those tests with std::pair and LIBRARY:make_pair with std::make_pair.